NadaJlaiel/Docker_MachineLearning_MusicClassification/README.md

 # Docker_MachineLearning_MusicClassification

-In that project we :
+In this project we :

 built machine learning model in order to classify music into many types